GENI-NSF/geni-tools/README-omni.txt

                         read this cache, delete your local AggNickCache or use --NoAggNickCache.

-  For Developers:
+  For Developers / Advanced Users:
-    Features only needed by developers
+    Features only needed by developers or advanced users

-    --abac              Use ABAC authorization
-    --arbitrary-option  Add an arbitrary option to ListResources (for testing purposes)
-    --devmode           Run in developer mode: more verbose, less error checking of inputs
-    --no-compress       Do not compress returned values
-    --no-ssl            do not use ssl
-    --no-tz             Do not send timezone on RenewSliver --orca-slice-id=ORCA_SLICE_ID
-                        Use the given Orca slice id
-    --raise-error-on-v2-amapi-error
-                        In AM API v2, if an AM returns a non-0 (failure) result code, raise an AMAPIError.
+    --useSliceMembers   DEPRECATED - this option no longer has any effect.
+The option is always true, unless you specify --noSliceMembers.
+    --noSliceMembers    Reverse of --useSliceMembers.
+Do NOT create accounts or install slice members' SSH keys on reserved resources in createsliver, provision or
+                        performoperationalaction.
 Default is False.
-                        For use by scripts.
+When
+                        specified, only users from your omni_config are used (unless --ignoreConfigUsers).
+    --ignoreConfigUsers
+                        Ignore users and SSH keys listed in your omni_config when installing SSH keys on resources in createsliver or provision or performoperationalaction.
+Default is
+                        false - your omni_config users are read and used.
     --ssltimeout=SSLTIMEOUT
                         Seconds to wait before timing out AM and CH calls.
                         Default is 360 seconds.
     --noExtraCHCalls    Disable extra Clearinghouse calls like reporting slivers.
 Default is False.
-}}}
+    --devmode           Run in developer mode: more verbose, less error checking of inputs
+    --raise-error-on-v2-amapi-error
+                        In AM API v2, if an AM returns a non-0 (failure) result code, raise an AMAPIError.
+Default is False.
+                        For use by scripts.
+    --no-compress       Do not compress returned values
+    --abac              Use ABAC authorization
+    --arbitrary-option  Add an arbitrary option to ListResources (for testing purposes)
+    --no-ssl            do not use ssl
+    --no-tz             Do not send timezone on RenewSliver --orca-slice-id=ORCA_SLICE_ID
+                        Use the given Orca slice id }}}

 ==== Notes on Options ====